Ortec-Finance/sailfish-hpc/sailfish-c#/README.md

 `ConsumeRunTasksAndCommitResults`

 Similar to the Run Manager, on the startup of the Service it will immediately listen to the Work Queue.
+After a message has been received the runner will start computing, when finished it will commit to the results queue.
+It is optional to have this results queue, but how the code is currently written, the Run Manager does listen to the result queue.

 # AMQ C# Library limitations
 The ActiveMQ Library is limited to just a few basic actions, more advanced features like checking the size of a queue has to be done directly using the Broker's API.